 Step Four: We suggest adding the picture profile shortcut to your FN menu or C1, C3 shortcut keys, whatever is your preference.
 Especially, if you shoot both photo and video and you need to toggle on and off the flat profile during a shoot.

-Step Five: On the Setup Menu (it’s the suitcase icon at the bottom for reference), go down to Option 7: Display Option and select “GAMMA DISPLAY ASSIST” and turn that on!
+Step Five *IMPORTANT!: In the Setup Menu (it’s the suitcase icon at the bottom for reference), go down to Option 7: Display Option and select “GAMMA DISPLAY ASSIST” and turn that on!
 This applies a rec709 lut to your viewfinder/screen.
 This will help you see what the video will turn out as while you’re shooting (It’ll look like this eventually.
 You still need to apply the rec709 lut in post).
 This will significantly help you from under or over exposing while filming.
 Turning on Gamma Display Assist is very important when shooting in SLOG3.

 How to film in SLOG3